 When Queen Elizabeth II was crowned in 1953 at the young age of 25, about £1.57 million was spent to carry out the ceremony.
 Today, that's equivalent to about $35 million.

-Although the ceremony won’t be for another few months, since time is needed for grieving and planning (Queen Elizabeth was crowned 14 months after taking the throne), we can expect the king to wear St. Edward's Crown during the ceremony.
+King Charles will likely wear St. Edward's Crown during the ceremony.
 At the end of the ceremony, he will switch to the Imperial State Crown, which is made of solid gold and weighs 2 pounds, 8 ounces.